 Virtual drums come in handy for a variety of reasons.
-Solo artists that don't know how to play the drums can use them to create backing tracks that are rock solid on time.
+Solo artists can use them to create backing tracks that are rock solid and on time.
 Improved sampling quality makes them a great choice for recording.

-Even drummers can get use out of them.
+Drummers can get use out of them too.
 Drum programming software is ideal for writing new beats and trying out patterns to see how they'd fit together behind an acoustic set.

 Below you will find links to many different music editing programs and virtual kits that will allow you to create beats, backing tracks, songs and more.
 You can even find some drum replacement software to get a perfect, professional sounding recording out of your own acoustic drum set recordings.

 I've used drumagog (drum replacement plug-in) for a while now on my bass drum.
 I've never liked how my bass comes through on recordings, but with this plugin, it comes out sounding great and I still get to say, "Hey, that's me" on the recording instead of, "I just programmed the drums".

 For help with drum programming and beats, try pages below: